|

 Copyright: 1937

+Published in Detective Comics #51, May, 1941, 6 pages.
 Sabotage at the giant Tonville Dam has destroyed the powerhouse and then the dam itself, causing tremendous damage in the town downriver.
 It falls to Bart Regan to learn who was responsible and bring them to justice.
+Click here to read the story.

-48 'The Secret Flame' 'The Secret Flame'
+'The Secret Flame'

 Published by DC Comics